Geranoididae: Paleobiology

 Most geranoidids appear to have been flightless, with long legs and short wings, and presumably with herbivorous habits, giving them a profile and lifestyle similar to that of modern ratites.
 Most if not all of them were forest dwellers, a lifestyle also present in contemporaneous ratites such as Palaeotis and Remiornis.
 While competition and lack thereof between ratites and eogruiids has been examined extensively, niche partitioning between geranoidids and ratites has currently not, in spite of factors like geranoidids being most common in North America, where there are no ratites, or the fact that some European ratites were carnivorous.

 Paleoecology and distribution

-Geranoidids are most common in Eocene fossil sites in North America, particularly in the Willwood Formation were up to six species are known.
+Geranoidids are most common in Eocene fossil sites in North America, particularly in the Willwood Formation where up to six species are known.
 Galligeranoides occurs in the Eocene of France in association with another flightless bird, Gastornis, potentially indicating that geranoidids took advantage of land bridges to arrive to Europe.
 However, Mayr (2019) considered Galligeranoides to be a member of Palaeognathae closely related to Palaeotis, and formally transferred Galligeranoides from the family Geranoididae to the family Palaeotididae.
 This transfer restricts the fossil record of the family Geranoididae to North America.